Wairau (electorate): Population centres

 The New Zealand Constitution Act 1852, passed by the British government, allowed New Zealand to establish a representative government.
 The initial 24 New Zealand electorates were defined by Governor George Grey in March 1853.
 Wairau was one of the initial single-member electorates.

 The initial area covered the Marlborough Sounds in the north to the Hurunui River in the south.
-Settlements within that area were Picton, Blenheim, and Kaikoura.
+Settlements within that area were Picton, Blenheim, and Kaikōura.